essole/Walkthrough-Crossroads/README.md

 # Walkthrough-Crossroads
 Walkthrough vulnhub Crossroads 1  machine

-Hi guys, through this write-up we'll be talking about all the different process we walkthrough to capture all the flags of Vulnhub Crossroads1 machine.
+Hi guys, through this write-up we'll be talking about all the different process that lead to capture all the flags of Vulnhub Crossroads1 machine.

 The machine can be downloaded on this link https://download.vulnhub.com/crossroads/crossroads_vh.ova.
 Concerning the virtualisation engine, I used Virtualbox, of course it's the one that is recommended for this machine.